 Harissa

-Harissa is a vibrant, fiery North African chili paste that serves as a cornerstone condiment in Tunisian, Moroccan, and Algerian cuisines.
-Made primarily from dried red chilies, garlic, and spices, it delivers complex heat with underlying aromatic depth.
-This versatile paste functions as both a finishing condiment and a cooking ingredient, elevating everything from tagines to grain bowls with its distinctive smoky-spicy character.
+Harissa is a fiery North African chili paste that serves as a foundational condiment in Maghrebi cuisine, particularly in Tunisia, Algeria, and Morocco.
+Made from roasted red chili peppers blended with garlic, caraway, coriander, and olive oil, it delivers complex heat balanced with aromatic spice notes.
+This versatile paste functions as both a table condiment and a cooking ingredient, essential to everything from tagines to grain dishes.
+Its rich umami depth and controlled intensity make it one of the most important flavor-building elements in Mediterranean and North African cooking.

 Flavor Profile